 Mix together: 3 tablespoons of sugar, ½ teaspoon of salt, ½ cup of cornstarch and two cups of water.
-Combine ingredients in a small saucepan and warm until thick.
-Pour mixture into Mason Jars or clean baby food jars.
+Combine ingredients in a small saucepan and heat until thick.
+Pour mixture into mason jars or clean baby food jars.
 Add different drops of food coloring to each jar to make desired colors.
 Attach a thank you note around the jar with twine or string and let guests pick a color to take home.

 Kid-sized chalkboards are a great way for guests to practice spelling, numbers or drawing.
 Buy mini chalk boards from your local craft store and attach packages of chalk to the boards with ribbon.
 Write the kids’ names on the boards so each person can find their own.

-Take a skewer and thread fruit gummies such as Sour Gummy Worms or Twizzler Bites until the stick is covered.
+Take a skewer and thread fruit candies such as sour gummy worms or licorice bites until the stick is covered.
 Wrap the candy in plastic for a finished look, which makes it easy for kids to take home.

 Fill bug catchers with gummy worms for a snack and give to guests.
 Kids can use later to catch caterpillars or other critters.